Monster (R.E.M. album): Release and reception

 In 2005, Warner Bros. released expanded two-disc editions of all the band's Warner Bros. studio albums.
 The Monster reissue included a CD, a DVD-Audio disc with a 5.1-channel surround-sound mix of the album, and concert footage from the Monster Tour.
 The original CD booklet's liner notes were expanded with lyrics and a photo gallery.

 In November 2011 Monster was ranked ninth on Guitar World's top-ten list of 1994 guitar albums, between Rancid's Let's Go and Tesla's Bust a Nut.
 Guitar World also included the album on their list "Superunknown: 50 Iconic Albums That Defined 1994".
 Rolling Stone originally named it the year's second-best album, but dropped it to fifteenth-best in a 2014 re-ranking.
 "What's the Frequency, Kenneth?" was ranked at number 16 of Paste's list of The 20 Best R.E.M.
 Songs of All Time in 2009, number 11 of Consequence of Sound's list of R.E.M.’s Top 20 Songs, and number 19 of ThoughtCo's list of the Top 40 Best R.E.M.
 Songs.

+Promotion

+Singles

+Between 1994 and 1995, five singles were released to promote the album: "What's the Frequency, Kenneth?", "Bang and Blame", "Crush with Eyeliner", "Strange Currencies" and "Tongue".
+The first of them, "What's the Frequency, Kenneth?", went on sale on September 5, 1994, twenty-two days before the release of Monster, and is the lead single from the album.
+By its release it achieved the top position on Billboard's Alternative Airplay chart, and in Iceland.
+The following month, on October 31, 1994, "Bang and Blame" was published, which, like the previous single, managed to reach the first position on the Alternative Airplay chart once again.
+In Canada it was also positioned at the top of RPMs Canada Top Singles chart.
+However, "Crush with Eyeliner" failed to be more commercially successful than its predecessors, it reached position 23 on the Official Charts Company list in England and Scotland, while in Australia, Belgium and Ireland it managed to stay in position 55, 45 and 21 respectively.
+"Strange Currencies" was not commercially successful either, it only reached number 100 on the Australian chart, and on the Billboard Hot 100 it was ranked at position 47.
+By the time of the release of the last single, "Tongue", compared to its predecessors, managed to reach a higher position on the Scottish list by topping at number 10, and for Ireland it was ranked 12.